Published: 27th February 2017.

 Summit Crater Area

-Daytime observation showed focused gas emissions around the vent/dome.
-The lava dome was visible from Verlaten isl.
+Daytime observation showed focused gas emissions around the vent/spatter cone.
+The spatter cone was visible from Verlaten isl.
 3km away from Anak Krakatau.
-Nighttime observation from Verlaten isl. and aerial observation from above the vent, showed incandescence from the lava dome.
-The area containing incandescence was however small, and the lava dome did not appear to be overly active.
-From the physical shape of the dome, it looks like the dome may have been present from before the eruption or that it emerged during the eruption, because the dome looks partly collapsed leading in the direction of the recent lava-flow (see photo 3).
+Nighttime observation from Verlaten isl. and aerial observation from above the vent, showed incandescence from the cone.
+The area containing incandescence was however small. .
+From the physical shape of the cone, it looks like the spatter cone may have made during the last eruption, that resulted in the new lava flow. (see photo 3).

 The main crater and summit area today seem to be of a more complex and dynamic character than it was before the eruption of September 2012.
 From footage of 2010/2011 the main crater was seen to be broad and fairly deep.
 Now the main crater is filled with material, with two lava flows originating from this vent running down on the SW and E flanks.
 On the northern side of the summit a eruption vent is also clearly observed. (see photo n.4).
 This vent was most likely involved in a eruption in March 2013.